AliElgamel9/FastNeuralStyleTransfer/README.md

  - create a mirror network for the MobileNetv2 model, to be used as deocder.
  - used datasets from kaggle one for content images, and one for style images.
  - prepaired the environment and start training the decoder.

+Final words:

+I understand the current results are unsatisfactory and not suitable for production or any practical use.
+However, as a beginner, I perceive it as a promising start, and I am determined to refine the model until achieving satisfactory outcomes.
+If you have any tips or suggestions for improvement, please feel free to share them with me.

+The repository contains the model weights file, which you are free to use as you want (feel free :) )

 [Click here to see my code on google colab](https://colab.research.google.com/drive/1QEEof48LaaCyRLMWpmQHovOasdr5cogw?usp=sharing)